 Your main takeaway?

 Both communities have minor differences, but offer 55+ residents the same type of active lifestyle that is so appealing under the Florida sunshine.
 Both communities are just down the road from Little Manatee River State Park, and Tampa is less than half an hour away.
-Sarasota is not too far down Interstate 75, and both Sun City Center and Kings Point are a great base from which to explore the rest of this fascinating state.
+Sarasota isn't too far down Interstate 75, and both Sun City Center and Kings Point are a great base from which to explore the rest of this fascinating state.